LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 ![](images/property-photo-upload-postman.png)

 **Notice**.
-By default, Spatie Media Library package will store the files in your `public` disk, which is in `storage/app/public` according to Laravel default standard.
-You can customize both in `config/filesystems.php` and/or `config/medialibrary.php` files.
+By default, the Spatie Media Library package will store the files in your `public` disk, which is in `storage/app/public` according to Laravel default standard.
+You can customize both in the `config/filesystems.php` and/or `config/medialibrary.php` files.

 **Notice 2**.
 For your `storage/app/public` folder to be actually visible in public in the browser, you need to run the command `php artisan storage:link`.